-Since an update to Windows in February 2023, we’ve seen an increase in the number of users with failures to flash the micro:bit by copying files to the MICROBIT drive.
+Since an update to Windows in February 2023, you may have seen an increase in the prevalence of errors 521, 504, 506, and 537, and longer flashing times when using the drag and drop method to copy files to the MICROBIT drive.

-- The micro:bit takes a very long time to flash and then doesn’t show anything on the screen (Can be up to 2-3 mins)
+• The micro:bit takes an exceptionally long time to flash and then doesn’t show anything on the screen (can take up to 2-3 mins)

-- The micro:bit does not run your program and there is FAIL.TXT or ASSERT.TXT on the MICROBIT drive.
+• The micro:bit does not run your program and results in a FAIL.TXT or ASSERT.TXT on the MICROBIT drive.

 If you get a FAIL.TXT on the MICROBIT drive, the wording may look like this: